migueldeicaza/SwiftTerm/README.md

 * Selection engine (with macOS support in the view)
 * Supports colors (ANSI, 256, TrueColor)
 * Supports mouse events
-* Supports terminal resizing operations (controled by remote host, or locally)
+* Supports terminal resizing operations (controlled by remote host, or locally)
 * [Hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) in terminal output
 * AppKit, UIKit front-ends
 * Local process and SSH connection support (some assembly required for the last one)
-* Proper CoreText rendering can munch through the harded Unicode test suites.
+* Proper CoreText rendering can munch through the hardened Unicode test suites.
 * Seems pretty fast to me

 Using SwiftTerm